MeldCE/wp-gallery-hierarchy/README.md

   interface
 - Automatic resizing and rotating of images on addition to the database
 - Auto tagging based on folder hierarchy
-- Cached thumbnails and different sized versions of an image
+- Caches thumbnails and different sized versions of an image
 - AJAX-based image gallery/search
   - Easy image selection
     - Selection based on either manually selecting images or filtering